mohamed-em2m/Classification-RFH-and-FL/README.md

-**Deep Learning-Based Histopathologic Classification of Head and Neck Reactive Follicular Hyperplasia and Follicular Lymphoma**
+**A multimodal explainable ai framework to assist in the differential diagnosis of head and neck reactive follicular hyperplasia and follicular lymphoma: an international multicentre study**

 Author: Lucas Lacerda de Souza

-Year: 2025
+Year: 2026
 ________________________________________
 **1. Project Overview**